gartnera/agartner.com/content/blog/xscreensaver/index.md

 ## wscreensaver

-I also discovered [wscreensaver](https://git.sr.ht/~mstoeckl/wscreensaver) which allows you to us some xscreensaver animations on your screen locker.
-The upstream instructions aren't terribly clear so here are mine:
+I also discovered [wscreensaver](https://git.sr.ht/~mstoeckl/wscreensaver) which allows you to use some xscreensaver animations on your screen locker.
+The upstream instructions aren't terribly clear, so here are mine:

 ```bash
 git clone 'https://git.sr.ht/~mstoeckl/wscreensaver'